Junichi Suwabe

 He was nominated for a Best Singing Award at the 6th Seiyu Awards, and received a Best Supporting Actor award at the 7th Seiyu Awards.
 He has also provided dubbing for Korean actor Gong Yoo.

 He is in a group called PHERO☆MEN (フェロ☆メン) with fellow voice actor Kohsuke Toriumi.

 Health

 On January 22, 2022, Suwabe tested positive for COVID-19 Omicron variant, and had been experiencing "very mild" symptoms.
 A month later, it was announced that Suwabe had recovered and returned to work.
+On December 8, 2023, he announced through his blog that starting January 1, he would be on hiatus for a few weeks to undergo surgery.
+He was later discharged from the hospital, and announced he would return to acting at a later date.